RaspberryPiFoundation/scratch-curriculum/en-GB/Term 2/Dodgeball/Dodgeball.md

 # Step 4: Lasers! { .activity }

-Let's make your game a little harder to compelte, by adding lasers!
+Let's make your game a little harder to complete, by adding lasers!

 ## Activity Checklist { .check }